bgamari/ghc-wiki-import/commentary/compiler/unused-imports.md

-This page describes a new design.
+This page describes the current design (GHC 8.4 onwards, ore thereabouts).

+NB: GHC 8.4 and 8.6 had a bug (Trac [\#13064](https://gitlab.staging.haskell.org/ghc/ghc/issues/13064)) which meant that GHC did not implement the design advertised below.

+See also

+- [Commentary/Compiler/RelaxedUnusedImports](commentary/compiler/relaxed-unused-imports) for a proposed, more sophisticated, design.

 ## The current story